apdealbao/multipmd/README.md

 # Multiple-path-metadynamics (MultiPMD) and PathMaps.

 MultiPMD is path-based enhanced sampling technique in which multiple walkers are used to simultaneously sample multiple paths.
-In order to favor the exploration of different transition channels, some walkers can be used as ``repellers'' to push the paths away from each other.
-Similarly, other walkers can be used as ``attractors'' to known landmarks.
+In order to favor the exploration of different transition channels, some walkers can be used as _repellers_ to push the paths away from each other.
+Similarly, other walkers can be used as _attractors_ to known landmarks.
 The rest of the walkers can perform regular free-energy calculations along the paths.
+Once the paths have been located, we can calculate a PathMap, i.e. a 2D free-energy surface projected along the weighted progress along all of the paths and the path index.
+The PathMap provides an interpretable view of the merging and forking of the paths, as well as of the free-energy valleys and barriers.

 1. MultiPMD applied to sample two C7eq-to-C7ax paths in alanine dipeptide
 2. PMD with an attractor applied to sample an intermediate path between the two C7eq-to-C7ax paths in alanine dipeptide found in 1.